-The Student Declaration of Absence policy shall apply for this course.
+The Student Declaration of Absence policy will apply for this course.
 Please check the policy carefully before submitting your declaration.
 Each student has a maximum of two SDAs per course per semester.
-The student must notify the course instructor of their inability to meet a deadline before the deadline by contacting the instructor through an e-mail.
-Upon notification the student has 3 days after the deadline to submit their SDA.
-Students must show solid evidence of progress before coming up with any request for a deadline extension.
+The student must notify the course instructor of their inability to meet a deadline on the deadline by contacting the instructor through an e-mail.
+Upon notification the student has 3 days after the deadline to submit their SDA through an e-mail.
+Students should start their assignments on time and must show solid evidence of progress before coming up with any request for a deadline extension.
 Any arrangements of alternate coursework or deadline extension are at the discretion of the course instructor.